hojelse/using-algs4/README.md

 ### Option 2 - terminal command `java -cp algs4.jar myfile.java` with manual classpath

-Reference algs4 every time:
+With this option you need to reference `algs4.jar` every time.

-You can then use follwing command `java -cp C:\path\to\algs4.jar myfile.java`
+##### 1. Use command `java -cp algs4.jar myfile.java`...

-or `java -cp algs4.jar myfile.java` if myfile.java and algs4.jar is in the same folder.
+if myfile.java and algs4.jar is in the same folder, and a relative path to `algs4.jar`

+otherwise you might use a absolute path `java -cp C:\path\to\algs4.jar myfile.java`

 ## VS Code